 We love making homemade turkey soup with the turkey bones, or ham soup if we made a ham too that year.
 This Kentucky Hot Brown is an amazing comfort food sandwich that you have to try.
 Or go tex-max and make chicken enchiladas…swapping out the chicken for turkey of course.

-If you’re looking for a big ol’ list of leftover recipes, try this list here with TONS of recipes.
+If you’re looking for a big old list of recipes using leftover turkey, try this list here that has TONS of recipes.